swaptacular/swpt_accounts/protocol.rst

 last_interest_rate_change_ts : date-time
    The moment at which the latest change in the account's interest rate has happened.

-   **Important note:** The interval between the changes in the account's interest rate MUST be big enough so as to guarantee that, even in the case of a temporary network disconnect, at least 24 hours have passed since the `AccountUpdate`_ message for the previous interest rate change has been processed.
+The interval between the changes in the account's interest rate MUST be big enough so as to guarantee that, even in case of a temporary network disconnect, at least 24 hours have passed since the `AccountUpdate`_ message for the previous interest rate change has been processed.

 min_interest_rate : float
    A guaranteed long-term lower limit on the interest rate.
 The annual